New Slang: Commercial performance and usage

 The song proved to be a "stealth hit," helping Oh, Inverted World move over 100,000 copies within two years, considered remarkable for an independent label; Sub Pop had hoped the record would sell 10,000 copies.
-The song was also used on an episode of Scrubs, The O.C., The Sopranos, Buffy the Vampire Slayer, and the MTV reality series Newlyweds: Nick and Jessica.
+The song was also used on an episode of Scrubs, The O.C., The Sopranos, Buffy the Vampire Slayer, the MTV reality series Newlyweds: Nick and Jessica and video game Marvel's Spider-Man 2.
 Mercer was positive in licensing the song to a variety of media, confirming to The New York Times that he received more money from touring and licensing than record sales.

 The song was featured in a McDonald's advert that aired during the 2002 Winter Olympics.
-Mercer elaborated on the song's in an interview: "That whole thing was just an ad agency that McDonald’s hired to do a “hip commercial,” or whatever.
+Mercer elaborated on the song's inclusion in the ad in an interview: "That whole thing was just an ad agency that McDonald’s hired to do a “hip commercial,” or whatever.
 So the kid who offered the whole thing up to us was a Shins fan."
 Online message boards (many on Pitchfork) and fans of the Shins criticized the move as excessively commercialist.
 The band's hometown alt weekly ran an editorial titled "McShins, New Corporate Suck-ass" in reaction.
 The ad's aesthetics were criticized for straying from the company's typical upbeat themes, and fans of the band found its inclusion subversive, considering a set of the song's lyrics, which at times refer to "the dirt in your fries."
 The royalties Mercer earned from the commercial allowed him to purchase a home.
 In addition, the band used the money to finance a tour and relocate to Portland, Oregon, where they built a basement studio and recorded their second album, Chutes Too Narrow (2003).
 Mercer nevertheless "recognized the detrimental capacity of linking music with advertising," remarking, "Imagine us playing "New Slang," and everyone in the audience going, 'That's the song from the McDonald's commercial — I'm loving it.'"